Meet Fertility Specialist Doctor - Richard Sherbahn, MD

 "Infertility clinics across the U.S. submit their IVF success rate data annually to the CDC (Centers for Disease Control and Prevention) and to SART (Society for Assisted Reproductive Technology), which then publish information about each clinic's success rates," Dr. Sherbahn explains.

-"The 2013 national average for the IVF primary live birth rate per cycle for women under 35 was 40% per cycle," Dr. Sherbahn explains.
-"In 2013, we had a 58% success rate.
-Our donor egg success rates are also excellent - we had a 77% live-birth success rate per transfer in 2013, compared to the national average of 56%. "
+"The 2014 national average for the IVF primary live birth rate per cycle for women under 35 was 43%," Dr. Sherbahn explains.
+"In 2014, we had a 57% live birth rate in this group.
+Our donor egg success rates are also excellent - we had a 78% live-birth success rate per transfer in 2014, compared to the national average of 54%."

 "By maintaining strict quality control, we have better-quality embryos for transfer.
 This allows us to transfer fewer embryos and achieve higher pregnancy success rates, while minimizing triplet or higher-order pregnancies," says Dr. Sherbahn.
 "We have also increased our use of single-embryo transfers, regarded by some as the ideal goal of assisted reproductive technology," he adds.